dlsc-software-consulting-gmbh/jfxcentral-data/people/v.lubenskyi/readme.md

-A Java team lead in JxBrowser.
+A Java team lead at JxBrowser.